 2. Virus Detected or Virus Scan Failed

-Chrome shows the virus detect error generally when the security level or antivirus software blocks the download.
+Chrome shows the virus detected error generally when the security level or antivirus software blocks the download.
 In this case, you have to be safe about the file download.
 Here are some useful tips to fix this:

-If your antivirus blocked the file download then check the error log for the reason.
+This will fix your virus detected error and allows to download files with a prompt in Chrome.
+If your antivirus blocked the file download, then check the error log of antivirus app to find the reason.
 We strongly recommend not try to download the malicious files that your antivirus blocks.

-3. Network Failed
+3. Network Failed or Check Internet Connection

-- There is an easy chance that your antivirus software is blocking it.
+- Check whether some recently installed third-party software is blocking the download.
+There is an easy chance that your antivirus software is blocking it.
 So, try turning off your antivirus software.